fwinkelbauer/chunkyard/README.md

 I built Chunkyard for myself.
 You might want to consider more sophisticated tools.
 Here's a list of [options][backup-tools].

+**Note:** A backup operation will fail if the target backup medium runs out of space.
+The repository might contain unreferenced files as the snapshot information will only be written after a successful backup operation.
+These unreferenced files can be deleted using the `chunkyard gc` command.

 ## Goals

+- Cross platform support
 - Favor simplicity and readability over features and performance
 - Strong encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to copy from/to other repositories